Symfony

 );

-The other main feature provided by this component is an instantiator which can create objects and set their properties without calling their constructors or any other methods:
+This component provides an instantiator, which can create objects and set their properties without calling their constructors or any other methods:

 use Symfony\Component\VarExporter\Instantiator;